algomo/knowledge-base/docs/docs/tools/Products Tool.md

 sidebar_position: 2
 ---

-This tool combines search engine, recommendations engine and comparison engine into a cohesive experience of a smart shopping assistant.
+Enhance your Shopify store with our integrated tool that merges search, recommendations, and comparison engines for a seamless smart shopping assistant experience.

-It can help your customers make informed decisions faster by:
+This tool aids customers in making informed decisions quickly by:

-- providing product recommednations based on their needs,
+- Recommending products based on their needs
-- helping them discover what products are available,
+- Facilitating product discovery
-- providing detailed information about products,
+- Providing detailed product information
-- and comparing products side by side.
+- Offering side-by-side product comparisons

 ## Overview

 ### Recommendations

-Sometimes you're not sure which product you need.
-Our chatbot can recommend products based on user needs, using data available in your store.
+Not sure which product suits your needs?
+Our chatbot can suggest products based on your requirements, utilizing the data from your store.

 <video controls width="100%">
   <source src="/media/recommendations.mp4" type="video/mp4" />